lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/access/desktop_cloud_visualization.md

 Optionally, you can modify many different Slurm parameters.
 For this follow the general [JupyterHub](../access/jupyterhub.md) documentation.

-Your browser now should load into JupyterLab which looks like this:
+Your browser should load JupyterLab, which looks like this:

 ![JupyterLab and DCV](misc/jupyterlab_and_dcv.png)
 {: align="center"}